 FAQ & Tips

-Colorado Lighting, Inc. knows that you need proper illumination to keep your productivity up and your business running.
-Commercial and industrial lighting systems are complex and integrated networks are important to your productivity and daily business needs.
+Colorado Lighting, Inc. knows you need proper illumination to keep your productivity up and your business running.
+Commercial and industrial lighting systems are complex, and integrated networks are important to your productivity and daily business needs.
 Keep your illumination and your workday functioning to the highest degree with these tips and FAQs.
+Contact our electrical contractor today for leading industrial and commercial lighting solutions.

 Proper maintenance can keep your commercial lighting system working better for longer, saving you money and headaches.
 Find out more about the best ways to keep your industrial lighting system properly maintained below!

-A group relamping program with CLI can keep your lighting system producing the optimal illumination output while giving you an economically beneficial way to maintain your system.
+A group relamping program with Colorado Lighting, Inc. can keep your lighting system producing the optimal illumination output while giving you an economically beneficial way to maintain your system.
 Contact our electrical company to find out more about this service!

 When a light is flickering or going off and on, it is called cycling, which means that the lamp is at the end of its life and is drawing too much current.
 The ballast senses this and shuts the lamp off for a short amount of time.
 These abnormal currents will cause ballast heating and thereby reduce ballast life.